Info and Relationships (structure pages and content)

 (This aspect of accessibility is less related to the visual structure of a page and more to the relationship between elements)

-9.1.3.1h Labeling of form elements programmatically determinable
+9.1.3.1h Labeling of form elements can be determined programmatically

 Elements with labels